redhat-nfvpe/qpid-dispatch-router/README.md

     dnf download --enablerepo=updates-source --enablerepo=fedora-source libwebsockets.src
     dnf download --enablerepo=updates-source --enablerepo=fedora-source libev.src

+> **NOTE**
+>
+> Currently in Fedora 28, the `qpid-proton` release is 0.21 which is too old for
+> qpid-dispatch-router 1.2.0.
+In order to build 1.2.0, you'll need `qpid-proton`
+> version 0.23 or newer.
+A development spec file has been provided in this repo
+> within the `SPECS/` directory.
+You'll need to download the source files and
+> place them in the `SOURCES/` directory of `~/rpmbuild/`.
+The source for
+> `qpid-proton` is available at https://qpid.apache.org/releases/qpid-proton-0.24.0/

 If your build machine is not the same you're downloading from, then upload them now.